kupl/adapt/README.md

 ADAPT offeres some tutorials at [tutorial](tutorial).

 ## Issues
 We are welcome any issues.
-Please, leave them in the Issue tab.
+Please, leave them in the Issues tab.